App.Simple

 The

-is a type alias that constrains the widget to be a window bin widget:type AppView window event = Bin window Widget event
+viewfunction renders the current state as a window widget.AppViewis a type alias that constrains the widget to be a window bin widget:type AppView window event = Bin window Widget event -

 Running the Application